 A: Over 90 courses are listed on the Kansas Seamless Transfer list.
 These are guaranteed transfer to any community college and regent college in the state of Kansas.
 There is a Transfer Guides link on the concurrent website with more information on transferring your courses.
 If you still aren’t sure, please contact the school in which you are considering transferring to.
 Every institution has different credits they will and will not accept based on curriculum and other policies.

 Q: How do I transfer my classes to the college I’m attending full-time after graduation?

-A: You will need to complete a transcript request.
+A: You will need to complete a transcript request after final grades have posted for your HCC classes.
 You can complete a transcript request in your MyHCC account under the Grades tab.
 Or you can print a Transcript Request on our website.